csoltenborn/GoogleTestAdapter/README.md

 * Install through the Visual Studio Gallery at *Tools/Extensions and Updates* - search for *Google Test Adapter*.
 This will make sure that the extension is updated automatically
 * Download and launch the [VSIX installer](https://github.com/csoltenborn/GoogleTestAdapter/releases/download/v0.3.0/GoogleTestAdapter-0.3.0.vsix) (which can also be downloaded from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/94c02701-8043-4851-8458-34f137d10874))

 After restarting VS, your tests will be displayed in the test explorer at build completion time.
-If no or not all tests show up, switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are recognized by GTA.
+If no or not all tests show up, you can try one of the following options:

+* Switch on *Debug mode* at *Tools/Options/Google Test Adapter/General*, which will show on the test console whether your test executables are found by GTA.
 If they are not, configure a *Test discovery regex* at the same place.
+* If your project configuration contains references to DLLs which do not end up in the build directory (e.g. through *Project/Properties/Linker/Input/Additional Dependencies*), these DLLs will not be found when running your tests.
+Use option *Path extension* to add the directories containing these DLLs to the test executables' PATH variable.

 #### Configuration